 Research fellowships are available for advanced students for both the summer and the academic year.

 Purdue University is a tenable school under the provisions set forth by the Fannie and John Hertz Foundation.
-Hertz Fellowships cover tuition and all fees plus a $25,000 annual stipend.
+Hertz Fellowships cover tuition and all fees plus an annual stipend.
 Students apply directly for this fellowship.
 For more information see http://www.hertzfndn.org

-Students who do not receive fellowships will be given graduate teaching assistantships with stipends ranging from $14,670 to $16,020 per academic year with a minimum of $16,020 for most successful applicants who can be assigned to classroom teaching.
+Students who do not receive fellowships will be given graduate teaching assistantships with stipends starting from about $21,689 per academic year.
 Half-time assistants usually teach four hours per week.
-Teaching assistants must pay a partial student fee rate of around $350.00, and are also eligible for reduced insurance costs.
-Teaching assistant training and mentoring is provided by the Assistant to the Head.
+Teaching assistants must pay a partial student fee rate of around $300.00, and are also eligible for reduced insurance costs.
+Teaching assistant training and mentoring is provided by the Graduate Teaching Program.

 The Mathematics Library, located in the Mathematical Sciences Building, features an outstanding collection of research journals and reference material in pure and applied mathematics.
 The department maintains a network of Sun Workstations, several high performance scientific computing and graphics workstations, and equipment for high-quality graphics output.
 Supported software includes TeX, LaTeX, Macaulay, MACSYMA, Maple, Mathematica, and MATLAB.
 University facilities for research computing include an Intel Paragon parallel supercomputer.
 Student offices contain workstations and the Mike Keedy Computer Laboratory contains workstations, personal computers, terminals, and laser printers for graduate student use.

-Non-native English speakers need to obtain a minimum score of 570 on the paper-based TOEFL exam or 230 on the computer-based exam.
-The following minimum scores are required for the iBT: Reading 19, Listening 14, Speaking 18, Writing 18 and an overall score of at least 77.
+Non-native English speakers need to obtain the following minimum scores on the paper-based TOEFL exam: Reading 19, Listening 14 and Writing 18.
+The following minimum scores are required for the iBT: Reading 19, Listening 14, Speaking 18, Writing 18 and an overall score of at least 80.
 An official score report not more than two years old must be submitted (Institution Code 1631, Department Code 72).

 Purdue does not discriminate against qualified handicapped persons in any of its programs or activities.
 Purdue is an Equal Opportunity/Equal Access University